Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 major depressive disorder (MDD) bipolar disorder persistent depressive disorder (PDD)
-A specifier adds new information to the primary diagnosis.
-For instance, if you received a diagnosis of major depression with atypical features, you first met the criteria for MDD, and then atypical features were added to clarify your condition further.
+A specifier adds new information to help understand the symptoms.
+For instance, in clinical practice, atypical features might be added to a major depression assessment to clarify the condition further.

 What are the features and symptoms of atypical depression?
-To be diagnosed with atypical depression, you must show “mood reactivity,” meaning your mood can improve when something good happens.
+Atypical depression is characterized by “mood reactivity,” meaning your mood can improve when something good happens.

-In addition to mood reactivity, there should be at least two of the following symptoms for a diagnosis of atypical depression:
+In addition to mood reactivity, at least two of the following symptoms are typically present:

 significant increase in appetite oversleeping (hypersomnia) leaden paralysis, where your arms and legs feel heavy a long-term pattern of rejection sensitivity, when you interpret ordinary or slightly negative social cues as rejection Importantly, atypical depression isn’t always persistent.
-For example, a person diagnosed with atypical features may begin to experience symptoms of melancholy, which is another depression specifier.
+For example, a person may begin to experience symptoms of melancholy, which is another depression specifier.
 People who have depression with melancholic features have anhedonia (an inability to feel pleasure) and show no signs of mood reactivity.

 In fact, research shows that depression subtypes diagnoses are stable only 22% to 29% of the time.
 It’s more common for people to experience fluctuations between atypical and melancholic episodes than to have one type consistently over time.

-Overall, it’s important that people with atypical symptoms receive a thorough evaluation before diagnosis.
+Overall, it’s important to have a thorough evaluation to accurately identify atypical symptoms.

 Atypical depression can be misdiagnosed as borderline personality disorder because of the overlap in symptoms, such as extreme sensitivity to rejection.